History of the metre

+In collaboration with the International Geodetic Association created to measure the Earth, the International Bureau of Weights and Measures became the world reference centre for the measurement of geodetic bases thanks to the discovery of invar, an alloy of nickel and iron with a coefficient of thermal expansion close to zero.

-For practical purposes however, the standard metre was made available in the form of a platinum bar held in Paris.
-This in turn was replaced in 1889 at the initiative of the International Geodetic Association by thirty platinum-iridium bars kept across the globe.
-The comparison of the new prototypes of the metre with each other and with the Committee metre (French: Mètre des Archives) involved the development of specialized measuring equipment and the definition of a reproducible temperature scale.
-Progress in science finally allowed the definition of the metre to be dematerialized; thus in 1960 a new definition based on a specific number of wavelengths of light from a specific transition in krypton-86 allowed the standard to be universally available by measurement.
+Progress in science finally allowed the definition of the metre to be dematerialised; thus in 1960 a new definition based on a specific number of wavelengths of light from a specific transition in krypton-86 allowed the standard to be universally available by measurement.
 In 1983 this was updated to a length defined in terms of the speed of light; this definition was reworded in 2019: